safe-prod/safeprod/readme.md

 Superintelligence Alignment through Financial Engineering (SAFE) is a financial product for aligning superintelligence.

-To start using SAFE, open a new or existing Node project and run the following command:
+To start using SAFE, open your Node project and run the following command:

 ```sh
 npm install safeprod